crypt1cx01/ICONS/README.md

 > Curated list of icons to be used in Github READMEs and which looks good across all platforms.
 >
-## Free Icons For Your Readme File Enjoy
+## Free Icons For Your Readme File